-PROJECT RESOURCES.
-On this page, you can download the ILO Manual and learn more about its development history.
-We have also compiled a list of links to national volunteer reports using methodologies that are compatible with the Manual.
+On this page, you can download the ILO Manual on the Measurement of Volunteer Work and learn more about its development history.
+We have also compiled a list of links to data generated by the implementation of the ILO Manual and to other national volunteer reports using methodologies that are compatible with the Manual.

-Download the Manual.
-The Manual was officially published in August 2011 and is currently available in English, Spanish, Italian, and French.
-You can download the full text, including the survey module and annexes here.
+The Manual was officially published in August 2011 and is currently available in English, Spanish, Italian, French, and Montenegrin.
+All versions of the full text, including the survey module and annexes, are available for free download.

 A few countries have implemented the ILO Manual and have released data, along with a variety of resources gleaned from the implementation process.
 You can find the latest implementation results and resources here.